alicangnll/sshvaultx/README.md

 **IMPORTANT LEGAL NOTICE**

-This software is provided for educational and legitimate purposes only.
+This software is provided for educational, legitimate, and authorized security testing purposes only.
 Users are responsible for:

 - **Compliance with Laws**: Ensure all usage complies with local, national, and international laws
-- **Authorization**: Only use this tool on systems you own or have explicit permission to access
+- **Authorization**: Only use this tool on systems you own or have explicit written permission to access
+- **Security Testing**: For penetration testing, obtain proper authorization and follow responsible disclosure practices
 - **Security**: Use strong authentication methods and keep credentials secure
 - **Privacy**: Be aware that network traffic may be monitored by network administrators
 - **Terms of Service**: Respect the terms of service of any networks or services you access
+- **Documentation**: Maintain proper documentation of all testing activities and findings

+**Prohibited Uses:**
+- Unauthorized access to systems or networks
+- Malicious activities or cyber attacks
+- Violation of any applicable laws or regulations
+- Any activity that could cause harm or damage

 **The authors and contributors are not responsible for any misuse of this software.
-Use at your own risk.**
+Use at your own risk and in accordance with applicable laws.**

 ## 📝 License